jpilla/aws-rag-pipeline/README.md

 - **TypeScript & Node.js** - Modern JavaScript development with type safety
 - **Express.js** - Building RESTful APIs and middleware patterns
-- **AWS ECS/Fargate** - Container orchestration and serverless compute
+- **AWS ECS/Fargate[²](#footnote-2)** - Container orchestration and serverless compute
 - **PostgreSQL & pgvector** - Vector databases and similarity search
 - **OpenAI API** - Embedding generation and text completion
 - **Prisma** - Database migrations and ORM with migration history tracking
 - **Development Flow** - Setting up a productive local → AWS development workflow
 - **Testing & Debugging** - Integration tests, debugging in containers, and observability
-- **AI-Assisted Development**[⁶](#footnotes) - When I started my time off from work to spend time with my children, AI coding tools (like Cursor, GitHub Copilot) were not yet ubiquitous.
+- **AI-Assisted Development** - When I started my time off from work to spend time with my children, AI coding tools (like Cursor, GitHub Copilot) were not yet ubiquitous.
 I wanted to see what "vibe coding" was all about, and I was totally blown away.
 Modern AI tools were extremely helpful in understanding how these technologies worked and how to effectively write the code, especially for rapidly learning new frameworks and patterns.

-The goal was to build something production-ready while learning the full stack, from API design to infrastructure deployment.
+Before working on this, I had no experience with any of the above.
+I was quite comfortable with the "big company" AWS tech stack (Java, DynamoDb, SQS, etc.), but I wanted to branch out, especially with the RDBMS.
+The goal was to build something that could go to production without much tweaking[¹](#footnote-1) while learning the full stack, from API design to infrastructure deployment.

-**Note:** Many production-grade features are intentionally omitted[⁵](#footnotes) (HTTPS, authentication, rate limiting, super-duper comprehensive test coverage, ECS task autoscaling, OpenAPI specs, bulletproof logging and monitoring, etc.) - I've done those at work.
-This project is focused on learning the specific technologies and patterns listed above.

 ---